ansys/pydpf-core/docs/source/getting_started/compatibility.rst

 previous to 2022 R2.

-**Ansys strongly encourages you to use the latest packages available**, as far they are compatible with the Server version you want to use.
-Using Ansys 2023 R1 for example, if ansys-dpf-core module with 0.10.0 version is the latest available package, it should be used.
+**Ansys strongly encourages you to use the latest packages available**, as far they are compatible with the Server version you want to run.
+Considering Ansys 2023 R1 for example, if ansys-dpf-core module with 0.10.0 version is the latest available compatible package, it should be used.

 For ``ansys-dpf-core<0.10``, the `ansys.grpc.dpf <https://pypi.org/project/ansys-grpc-dpf/>`_
 package should also be synchronized with the server version.